Senior Executives and Directors

 Your employer has to show that the restrictive covenant is reasonable to protect their business interests and goes no further than necessary.

-If it is very broad or unreasonably prevents you from earning a living then it will not be enforceable.
+If it’s very broad or unreasonably prevents you from earning a living then it will not be enforceable.

 Can I negotiate my exit package?

-Your exit package, which usually includes six to twelve month’s salary and additional extras such as bonuses, share options and profit sharing can usually be negotiated.
+Your exit package usually includes six to twelve month’s salary and additional extras such as bonuses, share options and profit sharing.
+In most cases, it can be negotiated.

 You can either do this yourself or instruct a solicitor to negotiate the package on your behalf.

-Do I have to instruct a solicitor for employment advice?
+Do I have to instruct a solicitor for employment advice as a senior executive or director?

 While there is no legal requirement to instruct a solicitor, the role of senior executive or director often brings with it more complex employment contracts and clauses.